AngusJohnson/Image32/ReadMe.txt

   Image32_Layers
     TLayeredImage32.AntiAliased property removed and replaced
 	  with a new Resampler property
-	Mostly internal changes to TLayer32 so that layers will now rotate without 'wobble'.
-	  (Layer positions now stored using its midpoint.)
 	Fixed broken layer opacity and other minor bugs CreateRotatingButtonGroup parameters changed Image32_Transform